OCRaP Logo

 Cohousing & Cooperative Housing Mandate

-A framework to decarbonize housing by prioritizing 'resource-efficient communities' over independent units.
-It uses zoning overlays, public land partnerships, and legal reforms to incentivize Co-ops and Cohousing.
+A municipal framework to decarbonize housing and strengthen social resilience by prioritizing resource-efficient communities through zoning reform, public land partnerships, and legal support for cohousing and cooperative housing.

 Overview